 The finger holes of a Native American flute are open, which means that the player’s fingers do not cover the finger hole during playing (rather than metal levers or pads such as those on a clarinet).
 Because of the usage of open finger holes, the Native American flute is classified as a basic system flute.

-Is playing the Native American flute cultural appropriation?
+What does the Native American flute symbolize?

 The flute, which was used as a phallic symbol among the American Indians, was also known as “medicine.”
 It was thought to have magical powers, and it was believed to have an impact on fertility and other related notions.

 What are traditional Native American flutes made of?